horizontalsystems/blockchain-crypto-guides/guides/defi/1-defi-explained.md

 There are currently a lot of well-financed startups, entrepreneurs, and finance people working in DeFi ecosystem.

 - In August 2020, the total sum controlled by DeFi smart contracts has exceeded [4 billion USD](https://news.bitcoin.com/total-value-locked-in-defi-surpasses-4-billion-eth-up-over-70-last-30-days/) in value.
-While $4B may seem a lot, it’s a small fraction of the total amount locked in centralized finance counterparts.

-- The market cap around this time for all major cryptocurrency projects was at about 300 billion USD, where top DeFi services accounted for [less than 10%](https://defimarketcap.io) of that.
+- Around the same, cumulative market cap for DeFi projects accounted for [less than 10%](https://defimarketcap.io) of entire cryptocurrency ecosystem valued at 300 billion.

 Today there’s a strong upside momentum as more people become interested in decentralized digital assets.